-Public sector organizations across Texas, from rural municipalities to large county governments, are operating under workforce pressure that will not be solved by adding another initiative.
+Public sector organizations across Texas, from rural municipalities to larger county and special district environments, are operating under workforce strain that will not be solved by adding another initiative.
 The future of public sector HR will not be decided by who launches the most programs.
-It will be decided by which organizations are willing to stop layering new activity onto old structural problems and start treating human resources as a workforce design function instead of an administrative holding zone.
+It will be decided by which organizations are willing to stop layering activity onto old structural problems and start treating HR in the public sector as a workforce design function instead of an administrative holding zone.

 Why Listen to Me?